FaizR55/OpenWeather/README.md

 # OpenWeather
-A simple Android application build with React Native and Expo to inform weather condition
+A simple Android application build with React Native and Expo to inform weather condition based from OpenWeather API

 # How to use
 - clone the branch